MrRaptorious/JORM/README.md

 ## How To Use (just look up the TestProject):
 - extend Class PersistentObject
 - mark persistent members with @Persistent (or the class to mark all members)
-- use setPropertyValue(String, Object) from PersistentObject to change a persistent members value
+- use setPropertyValue(String, Object) from PersistentObject to change a persistent member value

 TODO: